amibenson/solidity-qa/Solidity-QA.md

 ## (25) What does an int256 variable that stores -1 look like in hex?

+0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff

+i.e: 256 bits, each 4 bits are an Hex character - so 64 times f.

+Storage is the most expensive gas storage area in Solidity.
+It consists of slots of 256 bytes.
+Writing to storage slots that previously held 0 costs 20,000 gas.
+Writing to non-zero slots costs 5000 gas, 4 times less.
+Often all 256 bits of a slot are not needed, in which case it is possible to pack both 32 and 64 bit values ​​into a single storage slot.
+The first entry will cost the full 20,000, but subsequent entries will cost less.

 ## (26) What is the use of the signextend opcode?

 ## (27) Why do negative numbers in calldata cost more gas?

+Negative values are more expensive in calldata - Negative values have leading bytes of 0xfff while regular integers have zero leading bytes, and in calldata non-zero bytes cost more than zero bytes, so negative ints end up consuming more gas in calldata.

 ## (28) What is a zk-friendly hash function and how does it differ from a non-zk-friendly hash function?